 Within the graphic above (courtesy of www.weather.rap.ucar.edu), you will denote the red-circled region with the star icon (which represents the approximate location of Wrigley Field located in Chicago, Illinois).
 Hence, in and around the star (representing the approximate position of Wrigley Field) you can denote the aforementioned southerly flow which may support the presence of fly balls which may carry more than average during the game this evening.
 Should be interesting to see how these windier conditions affect the outcome of the game and possibly the series as it progresses.

-To learn more about other interest weather content from across North America, be sure to click here!
+To learn more about other interest weather content pertaining to various topics in applied meteorology, be sure to click here!

 ©2017 Meteorologist Jordan Rabinowitz